Independence Hall

 The Declaration of Independence (1776) and the Constitution of the United States (1787) were both signed in this building in Philadelphia.
 The universal principles of freedom and democracy set forth in these documents are of fundamental importance to American history and have also had a profound impact on law-makers around the world.

-The construction of Independence Hall, initially called the Pennsylvania State House, was completed in 1753.
-It served as the first capitol of both the colonial-era of the Province of Pennsylvania and, following American independence, the nation's first capital and the capital of Pennsylvania.
+Construction of Independence Hall, which was initially called Pennsylvania State House, was completed in 1753.
+It served as the first capitol of the colonial era Province of Pennsylvania.

-In 1915, former-U.S. president William Howard Taft presided over a convention at Independence Hall, which including his formal announcement of the formation of the League to Enforce Peace, which led to the League of Nations in 1920 and the United Nations in 1945.
+In 1915, former U.S. president William Howard Taft presided over a convention at Independence Hall, where the League to Enforce Peace was formed, leading to formation of the League of Nations in 1920, and the United Nations a quarter century later, in 1945, following the end of World War II.